serpapi/google-search-results-ruby/README.md

 ```

 ## Conclusion
-Serp API supports Google Images, News, Shopping and more..
+SerpApi.com supports Google Images, News, Shopping and more..
 To enable a type of search, the field tbm (to be matched) must be set to:

  * isch: Google Images API.